 The perfect way to describe Tulum is to think of an unassuming town with tropical beach vibes where the people are in no way rushing.
 This place has many beautiful trendy hotels, top-tier restaurants, amazing food stalls, and hostels.

-Tulum still offers nightlife despite its more relaxed state if you want to be in a lively location.
+Tulum still offers nightlife despite being more relaxed if you want to be in a lively location.
 The place attracts a diverse crowd that ranges from backpackers to families and even A-listers.
 Aside from that, Tulum is also famous for its yoga classes and restive retreats.

 The beaches in Tulum also have something special to offer if you love spending the day tanning or exploring underwater scenes, colorful reef fish, and other marine life.
-Because of where is Tulum, there are also many day trip possibilities if you want to explore inland blue holes, ancient ruins, or spas.
+Because of where Tulum is, there are also many day trip possibilities if you want to explore inland blue holes, ancient ruins, or spas.

 Compared to Cancun, Tulum is less developed, and you won’t find big skyscrapers here.